 On a Monday afternoon, I booked a one-way flight from Nashville to San Diego departing the next day at 3PM.
 I had one checked bag and a carry-on.
 I didn’t tell Dan that I had booked the flight, or that I had already decided to go until he came home that night from work.
 He had just wrapped CMA Fest.
-We had barely been speaking since memorial day weekend.
-With an ultimatum of how best to keep our relationship alive on the table, I decided that taking the deal was not the way I wanted to proceed.
+We had barely spoken for two weeks.
+With an ultimatum of how best to keep our relationship alive on the table, I decided that accepting his proposition was not the way I wanted to proceed.
 So I woke up and stopped pretending that I was happy.
 I did what I did best.
 I ran.
-And for the first time in my life, I ran home.
+And for the first time, I ran home.

 Last night, I walked into my apartment and for the first time in I-can't-remember-how-long, I had a deep resonating feeling of being Home.
-An hour later I ran out for groceries and when I came back, my devoid of furniture except for a large painting, two barstools, and a bed apartment, made me feel alive and wonderful.
+An hour later I ran out for groceries and when I came back, my barren apartment, devoid of furniture except for a large painting, two barstools, and a bed, made me feel alive and wonderful.
 I was Home.